 PB 15-20 Bank transfers and other electronic transfers of funds must be authorized in writing by authorized check signers.
-Written documentation of authorization for transfers, including authorization by two check signers for transfers of over \$10,000, will be maintained to correspond with the policy for checks.
+Written documentation of authorization for transfers, including authorization by two check signers for transfers of over \$5,000, will be maintained to correspond with the policy for checks.
 Recurring transfers, such as payroll and health insurance, may continue once they are authorized until the end of the fiscal year.

-Per the Bank Resolutions Minute approved at Sessions 2019, any checks in excess of \$10,000 from any bank account of New England Yearly Meeting of Friends must have the signature of two of the three authorized signers.
-The approved signers are the Yearly Meeting Secretary, the Yearly Meeting Treasurer, the Yearly Meeting Assistant Treasurer, and the Yearly Meeting Presiding Clerk.
+Sessions 00-51.4 Any checks in excess of \$5,000 from any bank account of New England Yearly Meeting of Friends must have the signature of two of the three authorized signers.
+As need arises between Sessions, the Finance Committee is authorized to appoint and qualify signers on any New England Yearly Meeting account with the approval of the Permanent Board.